by Scott Mehl © Unofficial Royalty 2015

 Princess Victoria Eugenie Julia Ena of Battenberg (known as Ena) was born on October 24, 1887, at Balmoral Castle in Scotland, the only daughter of Prince Henry of Battenberg and Princess Beatrice of the United Kingdom, the youngest daughter of Queen Victoria.

-The infant princess was named for her grandmother Queen Victoria and for her godmother Eugénie de Montijo, the Spanish-born French empress and widow of Napoleon III, who lived in exile in the United Kingdom.
+The infant princess was named after her grandmother Queen Victoria and for her godmother Eugénie de Montijo, the Spanish-born French empress and widow of Napoleon III, who lived in exile in the United Kingdom.
 To her family, and the British general public, she was known by the last of her names, as Ena.
 She was christened in the Drawing Room at Balmoral Castle on November 23, 1887.
 Her godparents were:

 Ena had three brothers: